Kentucky Amish

 New Order Amish are themselves divided into two groups: “electric” and “non-electric”.
 Electric New Order Amish differ from non-electric New Orders in that they permit electricity to be used in the home.

-Guthrie Amish are also very progressive when it comes to tractor usage.
+The Amish at Guthrie are also very progressive when it comes to tractor usage.
 Tractors are driven on the road; most Amish homes can be identified by the bright blue or red tractor parked outside.
 Buggy usage is limited compared to other Amish settlements.
 As a result, Guthrie homes are more spread out than one might expect for a settlement of this size.

 The Guthrie community is the oldest in Kentucky, founded in 1958.
-Today it numbers just 3 church districts in size.
-Guthrie Amish originate from a now-defunct Amish church at Stuarts Draft, Virginia (GC Waldrep, “The New Order Amish and Para-Amish Groups”, Mennonite Quarterly Review July 2008 p.
+Today it numbers just two church districts in size, and approximately 300 people.
+The Amish here originate from a now-defunct Amish church at Stuarts Draft, Virginia (GC Waldrep, “The New Order Amish and Para-Amish Groups”, Mennonite Quarterly Review July 2008 p.
 399).
-Guthrie Amish maintain ties with other communities, such as the electric New Order Amish church at Union Grove in North Carolina.
+This Amish group maintain ties with other similar communities, such as the electric New Order Amish church at Union Grove in North Carolina.

 Other Kentucky Amish communities

-Numerous smaller settlements are found across the state.
-Marion in Crittenden County is home to the third-oldest Kentucky settlement, founded in 1977 and with 4 church districts today.
-Barren County is home to a pair of settlements founded in the 80s.
+Numerous other Amish settlements are found across Kentucky – some very small with just a handful of households, others numbering hundreds of Amish residents.
+Among the noteworthy ones, Marion in Crittenden County is home to the third-oldest Kentucky Amish settlement, founded in 1977 and with four church districts today (approximately 450 people).

-On the other end of the spectrum, Kentucky is also home to a few ultraconservative Swartzentruber Amish settlements, one found in Hardin County near Sonora, and a second in Graves County near Mayfield.
+On the other end of the spectrum, Kentucky is also home to several ultraconservative Swartzentruber Amish settlements, one found in Hardin County near Sonora, and a second in Graves County near Mayfield.

-Kentucky’s attractive location and relatively low land prices have led large numbers of Amish to settle the state.
+The Bluegrass State’s attractive location, lying adjacent to Amish-heavy states like Ohio and Indiana, and its relatively low land prices have led large numbers of Amish to settle within its borders.

-According to the Young Center for Anabaptist and Pietist Studies, Kentucky has been the fastest-growing state of Amish populations of significant size.
+According to the Young Center for Anabaptist and Pietist Studies, Kentucky has been among the fastest-growing states with Amish populations of significant size.

 For further information, see: